Optative Sentence

 20 Examples of Optative Sentences

-• May you live long
+• May you live long.

-• May he buy a car.
+• May he get a good result.

 • May we lead a happy life.